 Playing with fonts is fun and it can produce amazing results in terms of increasing engagement and driving the visitor’s attention where you want it.
 Feel free to read more about well-executed font combinations on the web.

-Respect Industry Standards
+Respect Industry Standards for Website Design Elements

 Before you revisit your blog website design, you should be aware of two things.
 First, when reading articles online, people skim through the content.
 This is why you should break your text in smaller chunks and add engaging images, data-driven graphs, and infographics to keep them engaged and occupied.
 You can easily test this by transforming an old, dry blog post into an infographic.
 To address this issue, you will have to revisit your website layout.